 Looking to reverse engineer or disassemble some .NET code?
-Then learning how to decompile .NET assemblies is a an essential skill for any .NET developer or security engineer.
-Fortunately, there are many .NET decompiling tools available.
+Then learning how to decompile .NET assemblies is an essential skill for any .NET developer or security engineer.
+Fortunately, there are several high-quality .NET Decompiler tools available.

 This article lists all .NET Decompilers along with their pros and cons to help you choose the best one that meets your needs.
 To ease comparison, for each decompiler a screenshot of the decompiled method ScreenToGif App_Startup() is provided.
-Also the title of each section highlights main fact: free/commercial, OSS or not and which decompilation language target is supported.
+Also, the title of each section highlights the main fact: free/commercial, OSS or not, and which decompilation language target is supported.

 - ILSpy for everyone [free OSS C# IL multi-platforms]